appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 In the above example, the sorting method will be the value of `sortBy` (if passed) else the default value (which is `asc` for any field other than `_score`).

-#### 2. Array of strings
+#### 2. Array of string

-An array of strings can also be passed.
+An array of string can also be passed.
 This can be done in the following way:

 ```json
 {